liulin1995/Pytorch_Trainer_For_Kaggle/README.md

 # Pytorch Trainer For Kaggle

-This repository comes from my codes for the "iMaterialist Challenge on Product Recognition" competion.
+This repository comes from my codes for the "iMaterialist Challenge on Product Recognition" competition.
 Now it still has many shortcomings and is full of personal style.
 I will continue to improve it, and hope you can find some useful information here.

 ## The Organization